 Lifelong thyroid hormone replacement therapy is necessary for all surgical patients.

 For patients with medullary or anaplastic thyroid cancer, radiation and chemotherapy may be used as adjuvants to surgery or for palliation.

 Maintaining a healthy energy intake and healthy weight.
 A meta-analysis found a 25% greater risk for thyroid cancer among overweight individuals and a 55% greater risk in obese individuals as compared with normal-weight individuals.
-Paralleling these findings, the European Prospective Investigation into Cancer and Nutrition (EPIC) study found that individuals consuming the highest amount of calories experienced a roughly 30% higher risk for thyroid cancer, compared to those consuming the lowest amount.
+Paralleling these findings, the European Prospective Investigation into Cancer and Nutrition (EPIC) study found that individuals consuming the highest amount of calories experienced a roughly 30% higher risk for thyroid cancer, compared with those consuming the lowest amount.

 Avoiding meat.
 Persons who consume larger amounts of pork and poultry were found to have a significantly higher risk for thyroid cancer than those who consume little or none of these products.
 Red meat consumption was associated with a 57% greater thyroid cancer risk in a large study of dietary habits and overall cancer risk.

 Favoring vegetables.
 A diet that includes large amounts of vegetables appears to reduce thyroid cancer risk by roughly 25%.
-Research does not at this time indicate a significant reduction in thyroid cancer risk with higher fruit intakes.

 Low-iodine diets may not be needed or beneficial.
 Low-iodine diets have previously been recommended prior to thyroid ablation as a means of increasing the uptake of radioactive iodine by the thyroid gland.
 However, evidence has not been convincing of the superiority of this approach when compared with a less strict iodine intake.